 whether temporarily or based on a court order.
-Protection for victims of domestic violence has been regulated in Law No. 23 of 2004 concerning the Elimination of Domestic Violence in the form of temporary protection provided by the Police, health services, social worker services, spiritual guidance services.
-Legal protection for victims of criminal acts often receives less attention under the law-both substantive criminal law and procedural criminal law-when compared to the protection afforded to suspects and defendants.
-This disparity is influenced by various factors, including legal frameworks, victim-related legal provisions, supporting facilities, and the availability of human resources.
-Legal provisions.
+Protection for victims of domestic violence has been regulated in Law No. 23 of 2004 concerning the Elimination of Domestic Violence in the form of temporary protection provided by the Police, health services, social worker services, spiritual guidance services.17 Legal protection for victims of criminal acts often receives less attention under the law-both substantive criminal law and procedural criminal law-when compared to the protection afforded to suspects and defendants.
+This disparity is influenced by various factors, including legal frameworks, victim-related legal provisions, supporting facilities, and the availability of human resources.18

 However, the PKDRT Law (Elimination of Domestic Violence) selectively distinguishes between protection functions and service functions.
 This implies that not all organizations and institutions are authorized to provide protection or to undertake legal actions aimed at imposing sanctions on perpetrators.
-The protection outlined in Government Regulation No. 2 of 2002 on Procedures for the Protection of Victims and Witnesses in Cases of Serious Human Rights Violations constitutes a form of service that must be provided by law enforcement officers or security forces.
+The protection of Victims and Witnesses in Cases of Serious Human Rights Violations constitutes a form of service that must be provided by law enforcement officers or security forces.
 This service aims to ensure the physical and mental security of victims and witnesses against threats, harassment, terror, and violence from any party.
 Such protection is provided during the stages of investigation, inquiry, prosecution, and/or examination in court proceedings.
 Legal protection involves safeguarding human rights that have been violated by others, ensuring that such protection is afforded to the community so they can fully enjoy the rights granted by law.19